 You may have to play with your fonts and text boxes to turn out perfectly, but you can do it!
 Once you’ve got it perfect, print it out.
 I printed mine and made sure it was the right size for my graduation cap.

 Here’s where things got tricky- I had to cut out the sucker so this could be a stencil.
 My plan?
-Use an Exacto knife (it’s best if you put your paper on a cutting board to prevent you from messing up your table) to cut out all the BLACK parts of the letters.
+Use an Exacto knife (it’s best if you put your paper on the craft cutting mat to prevent you from messing up your table) to cut out all the BLACK parts of the letters.
 It doesn’t have to be perfect, but definitely needs to be fairly close.
 This may seem like a simple task, but if your letters are anything like my “S”, there is some white that may be cut out when you cut the black.
 Just tape it back together and you’ll be fine.

 I used purple 4 mm and 6 mm rhinestones for my monogram.
 It was helpful to have the smaller ones to fill in gaps, as well as line the skinnier parts of the letters.
 It took me about 2.5 hours, but I got this awesome result: